-Certain hazardous household waste products (gasoline, fuel oil, household pesticides, aerosols, solvents, etc.) may be taken to your local ecocentre.
-Other such waste products (batteries, mercury lamps, paint and paint containers, oils, electronic equipment, etc.) may be taken to a drop-off site.
+Contact your municipality to find out how to dispose of certain hazardous household waste products (gasoline, fuel oil, household pesticides, aerosols, solvents, batteries, mercury lamps, paint and paint containers, oils, etc.).

 Handle hazardous waste with care and make sure you are wearing the necessary protective equipment.
 If you have any doubts, call you municipality's fire department.